NOTE: Waivers are currently taking 6 months to process. Please apply 6 months in advance of your intended travel date.

 - proof of health insurance coverage

 b) If you are a first time applicant for a waiver, or have not had a waiver issued since before 2006, you must obtain your Bermuda Conviction Record from the Bermuda Police Service (BPS).
 To do so, bring your appointment confirmation page and a color photocopy of the passport page showing your picture to the to the Criminal Records Office building at 10 Headquarters Hill, Prospect Devonshire, DV 02.
-The BPS charges $100, payable by cash or cheque only, for this service.
+The BPS charges $100 for this service.
+To make this payment, effective 01 September 2018, Bermuda government cashiers, located on the ground floor of the Government Administration Building, 30 Parliament Street, Hamilton HM12, will accept all cash and/or cheque payments in respect of police reports, clearance certificates and fingerprinting.
+When making payment to the Bermuda government cashiers, the client will be given two receipts.
+The original receipt will be kept by the client; the pink copy, however, is to accompany any paperwork/request required in respect of service.
+Customers may continue to remit payment via online wire transfer at HSBC US$ account 010 221125 511 or HSBC BD$ account 010 221125 001.
+Both accounts are in the name of Accountant General and in each case when payment is made by wire, you should email email@example.com to inform them of your payment and you must confirm that the funds have been received prior to your request being processed.
 Please find the updated Bermuda Police Clearance form SF39 here or visit the Bermuda Police Service website for more information.
 Please present all document(s) in the sealed envelope to the Consulate at the time of your interview.

 b) If you have had a previous waiver granted, on or after 2006, you do not need to obtain another Bermuda Police Certificate.
 You may obtain your updated conviction record from the Magistrate Court in the Dame Lois Browne Evans Building, 8 Court Street, Hamilton, HM 12.
 Take the elevator to the 3rd Floor via the security check point to the Traffic, Criminal & Parking Office.
-The court charges $10.00 for this service.
-Effective immediately, the Magistrate Court is now taking 21 days to process conviction records.
-For expedited service, you may pay the Court $100.00 and receive the records in 48 hours.
-Please do not book an appointment until you have your updated conviction record in your possession.
+The court charges $10.00 for this service and it takes ten working days to process.
+You must have valid identification to process your request.
+Please do not book an appointment until you have your updated conviction record is in your possession.
 Please present all documents in the sealed envelope to the Consulate at the time of your interview.
 Their office hours are 8:45 a.m. to 4:00 p.m.

 Note: At the time of the interview, the applicant will be expected to pay the $160 NIV application fee in cash.
 The fee is non-refundable, even if the waiver is not approved.
 If the consular officer recommends the waiver for approval following the interview, the Consulate forwards the application to DHS, which makes the final decision on all waivers.
 Please note that the entire waiver process is taking 6 months, so plan accordingly.
 Please do not contact the Consulate or US Customs and Border Protection inquiring about the status of the waiver request except in case of an emergency need to travel.